Deep Sea and ABNJ Accounting

 This Circular has been approved for public circulation and comment by the GOAP Technical Experts Group in accordance with the Circular Publication Procedure.

-The Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas Beyond National Jurisdiction (BBNJ Agreement), adopted June 2023, entered into force January 2026. ↩︎
+The Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas Beyond National Jurisdiction (BBNJ Agreement), adopted June 2023; entry-into-force date is stated in Section 3.1 as the single reference point. ↩︎

 2025 SNA, para 35.128 ↩︎